BastiaanJansen/otp-java/README.md

 </dependency>
 ```

-Or you can download the jar from the [GitHub releases page](https://github.com/BastiaanJansen/OTP-Java/releases).
+Or you can download the source from the [GitHub releases page](https://github.com/BastiaanJansen/OTP-Java/releases).

 ## Usage
 ### HOTP (Counter-based one-time passwords)